Help End Marijuana Prohibition

 The HEMP Party has a plan to integrate the whole plant into our everyday lives. (read more)

-The HEMP Party has nominated senate candidate in all states for a formal protest vote to end prohibition.
+The HEMP Party has nominated senate candidates in all states and the NT for a formal protest vote to end prohibition.

 Cannabis is the virtual candidate that needs a representative or spokesperson to campaign on its behalf.

 Any HEMP vote within your selection of six above the line on the senate ballot paper is your clear message to end prohibition.

 The easy way to vote 1 HEMP in your state.

 - Look for the leaf on the Senate Ballot Paper.